 Secure KCBX's Future

 Now, nearly four decades later, KCBX continues to broadcast valuable radio programming to California's Central Coast.
-With the support of dozens of volunteers, thousands of generous annual subscribers and a dedicated staff, KCBX has grown and thrived.
+With the support of hundreds of volunteers, thousands of generous annual subscribers and a dedicated staff, KCBX has grown and thrived.

 Over those four decades, governmental support through grants from the Corporation for Public Broadcasting has increased and decreased significantly.
 Clearly, no one has a crystal ball capable of predicting what Public Radio’s support will be in the future and this uncertainty concerns us.
 KCBX's Board of Directors has established a local, permanent endowment fund to address this need.